Natpod/OhBOI_Human_Bacterial_Infectious_Disease_Ontology_SemTech_AN/README.md

 ## Evaluation

 Evaluation of the formal part of the ontology was addressed through Competency Questions (CQ) and OOPS! pitfall scanning.
-As a result, the ontology was compliant with the final selected requirements, and there were a __ number of 3 minor pitfalls found by OOPS (p04, p13, p22), which are more deeply discussed in [OOPS! pitfall catalogue](https://oops.linkeddata.es/catalogue.jsp)
+As a result, the ontology was compliant with the final selected requirements, and there were a hardly any pitfalls, with a number of 3 minor pitfalls found by OOPS (p04, p13, p22), which are more deeply discussed in [OOPS! pitfall catalogue](https://oops.linkeddata.es/catalogue.jsp)

 <img src="OOPS_report.png" alt="OOPS">